 Anyway i'm not quite sure if i understood it.
 Do you know any tutorials about matches real footage and digital landscape?
 Something step by step in After effects.

 What i want to do is easy, i would like to know how i can achieve the effect.
 For instance, i film someone on a blu/green screen after that i do a CG animation and then i blend the video with the animation together in after effects.(put on the screen the CG animation and keep the real actor in foreground).
 That's all.
-Can you help me with thar? and telling me how to do it?

 This thread has been automatically closed as it remained inactive for 12 months.
 If you wish to continue the discussion, please create a new thread in the appropriate forum.